stephpy/atoum-s-documentation/en/Contents/chapter1.md

 **Note**: Updating atoum need to edit PHAR archive, by default php configuration doesn't allow it.
 That's why we have to use "-d phar.readonly=0".

-If a newer version exists, it'll automatically downloaded and installed on archive.
+If a newer version exists, it'll be automatically downloaded and installed on archive.

     [shell]
     php -d phar.readonly=0 mageekguy.atoum.phar --update